BidnessForB/JPostman/README.md

 ### Write your edited collections to a JSON file

 JPostman allows you to generate JSON for your collections.
-At the moment this is only to the standard output (e.g., `System.out.println`), but support for writing to files and updating a Postman collection directly via the Postman API will be implemented shortly.
+You can also write your collections to a file which can then be imported into Postman.

 ```java